American Airlines: Worker relations

+Subsidiary companies

+Sky Chefs

+In 1942, American Airlines established Sky Chefs, a wholly owned subsidiary, as a catering company to serve their fleet.
+In 1986, Sky Chefs was sold to Toronto-based Onex Capital Corporation for $170 million.
+Since 2001, it has been fully owned by the LSG Group.

+Flagship Hotels / Americana Hotels

+In the late-1960s, American Airlines established the Flagship Hotels chain as a subsidiary of Sky Chefs.
+On July 21, 1972, American Airlines leased four hotels from the Loews Corporation, three of them branded as Americana Hotels, for a period of thirty years.
+American merged the hotels with their Flagship Hotels, and rebranded the entire chain as Americana Hotels.
+In 1980, American Airlines sold Americana Hotels to Bass Brothers Enterprises of Fort Worth, Texas.

-Concerns and conflicts
+Controversies and conflicts

 Environmental violations

 Between October 1993 to July 1998, American Airlines was repeatedly cited for using high-sulfur fuel in motor vehicles at 10 major airports around the country, a violation of the Clean Air Act.

 Lifetime AAirpass

-Since 1981, as a means of creating revenue in a period of loss-making, American Airlines had offered a lifetime pass of unlimited travel, for the initial cost of $250,000.
+In 1981, as a means of creating revenue in a period of loss-making, American Airlines offered a lifetime pass of unlimited travel for the initial cost of $250,000.
 This entitled the pass holder to fly anywhere in the world.
 Twenty-eight were sold.
 However, after some time, the airline realized they were making losses on the tickets, with the ticketholders costing them up to $1 million each.
 Ticketholders were booking large numbers of flights with some ticketholders flying interstate for lunch or flying to London multiple times a month.
 AA raised the cost of the lifetime pass to $3 million, and then finally stopped offering it in 2003.
 AA then used litigation to cancel two of the lifetime offers, saying the passes "had been terminated due to fraudulent activity".